 No consensus exists on correct pad positioning and current ACLS guidelines endorse both the conventional or sternal apical positioning (one pad on the superior–anterior right chest just below the level of the clavicle and one pad on the inferolateral left chest) and the anteroposterior (the anterior pad as in the conventional method and the posterior pad on the right or left upper back).
 However, some authors feel that anteroposterior placement with the anterior pad over the right atrium and the posterior pad at the tip of the left scapula optimizes cardioversion of atrial tachyarrhythmias while placement of the anterior pad over the ventricles and posterior pad again at the tip of the left scapula works well for ventricular arrhythmias.

-All currently manufactured defibrillators use biphasic waveforms so unless you are using an ...
+All currently manufactured defibrillators use biphasic waveforms so unless you are using an older machine, ...